marknagelberg/search-relevance/readme.md

 whether the query exists in the title.
 Also consider removing dashes '-' - for example, the "spiderman" query has results with "Spider-man"

+Are there repeated query/title combinations?
+If so, it seems that any time we encounter a known query/title combination in test set, we should just assign it the rating seen already.
+Check to see whether this is the case and also check the variation in ratings among common query/title combos.